 You can watch the following video if you are interested about how to choose a LiPo battery for your FPV drone

-Does using higher voltage batteries increases the FPV drone flight time?
+Does using higher voltage batteries increase the FPV drone flight time?

 Yes.
 Using LiPo batteries with multiple cells (such as 4s, 6s, and so on) does have an impact on how long an FPV drone can fly.